What’s the secret to submitting cohesive, strong, captivating college applications without stressing out your teen?

 Frequently Asked Questions

-Will this help my teen get into college?
-Yes!
+How will this help my teen get into college?
 JUNIOR MOTIVATOR helps teens get excited about going to college and teaches your teen how to do effective and meaningful college research.
 College research is the foundation of impressive college applications, but your teen still has to do the introspection and the work.
 I can’t make any promises because so many variables impact admissions decisions beyond your teen’s grades, test scores, and essays.

 What’s expected of my teen?
 Your teen needs to show up each week and be open to this process.
 They don’t have to be excited, but they have to be a willing participant.
 Outside of our group coaching sessions, your teen will have a detailed guide that outlines what work they need to complete and when.
 Your teen will need to dedicate 30-45 minutes each week to completing college research between our coaching sessions and one-on-one meetings in order to stay on track.
 Teens will be very clear about what work needs to be done and how to do the work.